Harry Potter and the Sacred Text: History

 The project originated at Harvard Divinity School, where both founders studied and shared an interest in religion without God - with Vanessa Zoltan describing herself as "an atheist and a Jew and a humanist" and Casper Ter Kuile training as a minister for non-religious people.

 The inspiration for the podcast was a lecture by Zoltan on reading Jane Eyre as a sacred text, which Ter Kuile attended.
 As a fan of the Harry Potter books, he persuaded Zoltan to attempt to apply the same method of sacred reading to Harry Potter.

 In 2015, the duo started a weekly book club in the off-campus Humanist Hub.
 They chose the Harry Potter series because of its wide cultural reach and its coverage of life's big questions - like love, friendship, family and loss - with Ter Kuile noting that Harry Potter is "often a text that people turn to in real times of trouble".

 When the book club grew in popularity and gained interest internationally, Zoltan and Ter Kuile decided to turn their project into a podcast.
 Harvard Divinity student Ariana Nedelman, an experienced digital producer, was enlisted to help make the transition from book club to podcast production.
 A Kickstarter project was set up to fund the production, which successfully raised $3,549 - exceeding their original $3,000 goal.

 On April 17, 2020, it was announced that after the podcast went through all seven books, the podcast would restart the series with Harry Potter and the Sorcerer's Stone again.
-With this announcement came the news that after Harry Potter and the Deathly Hallows was finished on the podcast, the host Casper Ter Kuile would be leaving, and the podcast would instead be hosted by Vanessa Zoltan and Matt Potts, an Episcopal Priest and an Associate Professor of Religion and Literature and of Ministry Studies at Harvard Divinity School, who has visited the show as a guest on numerous occasions.
+With this announcement came the news that after Harry Potter and the Deathly Hallows was finished on the podcast, the host Casper Ter Kuile would be leaving, and the podcast would instead be hosted by Vanessa Zoltan and Matt Potts, an Episcopal Priest and an associate professor of Religion and Literature and of Ministry Studies at Harvard Divinity School, who has visited the show as a guest on numerous occasions.

+On November 28, 2024, it was announced on Instagram that Potts would be stepping back from his role as co-host, and that Ter Kuile would be returning for the second series' reading of Harry Potter and the Deathly Hallows.
+In the podcast episode published the same day, Zoltan also announced that the podcast would not be restarting the series after finishing the seventh book.